pmbriley/beta_bursts/README.md

 opt.peakFreqs: frequency window to identify peaks in time-frequency spectrogram
 opt.structElem: dimensions of structuring element for image dilatation used in peak identification procedure
 opt.eventGap: minimum gap between beta events in seconds
+opt.useAmp: use time-frequency amplitude instead of power
+opt.useHilbert: use Hilbert transform of bandpass-filtered data for computing power and phase in requested frequency bands (rather than extracting these from the Morlet time-frequency spectrograms) (default: True)
 opt.dispFreqs: frequency range used for plotting spectrograms and beta events (two elements)
 opt.dispBox: if true, encloses starts and ends, and lower and upper limits of spectral widths, of bursts on spectrograms (default: false)
 opt.markDur: if true, marks starts and ends of bursts on the scrolling plot of eeg activity (default: false)